michaeldepaulahu/p1/README.md

 ### Redirect:

-* index.php - php redirect file created for p2, p3, p4.
-It redirects user to the under construction page.
+* index.php (located in P2,P3,P4 servers) - php redirect file created for p2, p3, p4.
+It redirects user to the under construction page. (i.e. accessing p2.domain.com will send the user to the under_constr.php (currently hosted in p1.domain.com, but the URL references for p2, p3, p4.doman.com are defined.)

 ## Outside code
 * Bootstrap: http://getbootstrap.com/